odymit/BackdoorMBTI-docs/docs/source/index.rst

 within a multimodal context.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+..
+Check out the :doc:`tutorials/install` section for further information, including
+.. how to :ref:`tutorials/install` the project.

 .. note::